 Located in the region of Bavaria and built by Ludwig II, this castle is known as the castle of "The Mad King".
 It is considered one of the most beautiful in the world and can be visited with a day trip from Munich.

 Discover two castles in one day at the best price

-Perfect if you want to discover Neuschwanstein Castle from Munich without having to worry about how to get there or how to organize the visit
+Perfect if you want to discover Neuschwanstein Castle from Munich without having to worry about how to get there or how to organize the visit.

-The day trip to Neuschwanstein and Linderhof Castles from Munich is available in English and Spanish.
-This cost includes transportation by coach from Munich city center and the services of a guide.
+The day trip to Neuschwanstein and Linderhof Castles from Munich is available in English and Spanish and includes bus transportation from Munich city center and the services of a guide.

 Why I like this tour: You will make much better use of your time, as you will be able to see two castles in one day, both set in the unique landscape of the Bavarian Alps.
 The fact that you travel by bus also allows you to enjoy the views along the way.